Understanding the Cost Breakdown of Laminated Beams: Pricing, Labor, Material, and Equipment

 Learn More

 It immediately goes into your total cost unit.
-That particular column is the sum total of all the unit costs that precedes it for the cost categories of labor, material, and equipment.
-Then, likewise, we also have the total amount to the right side of the total cost unit.
+That column is the sum of all the unit costs that precede it for the cost categories of labor, material, and equipment.
+Then, likewise, we also have the total amount to the right of the total cost unit.

-So the notes don't have any bearing as to what the total cost of the estimate might be, but it's an excellent resource to refer to as the job moves forward or as your foremen want to identify exactly how you price that out.
+So the notes don't have any bearing on what the total cost of the estimate might be, but it's an excellent resource to refer to as the job moves forward or if your foremen want to identify exactly how you priced that out.

 photo of Ed Wenz